 There are three key things to consider when you're comparing marine audio equipment:

-Water resistance — If your gear is "water resistant," that means it can handle splashes and light rain, but isn't built to handle submersion.
+- Water resistance: If your gear is "water resistant," that means it can handle splashes and light rain, but isn't built to handle submersion.
 Levels of resistance vary by manufacturer.
 Waterproof products, on the other hand, can be fully submerged without damage, though the specifics vary here, too.

-UV resistance — Quality marine gear is designed to withstand sun damage.
+- UV resistance: Quality marine gear is designed to withstand sun damage.
 It's a key feature to look for on receiver faceplates, speaker cones and remote controls.

-Anti-corrosion protection — Salt water can turn great gear into ballast in no time.
+- Anti-corrosion protection: Salt water can turn great gear into ballast in no time.
 Marine gear is designed to resist rust and corrosion, with coated circuit boards, plated connections, and rust-resistant chassis components.

 Water resistance is essential for marine electronics.
 If your gear can't stand up to the elements, it probably won't last a whole season.

-High power: Since you'll be listening to your music out in the open (as opposed to within the acoustic confines of a car), high power is a must for clean, clear sound.
+Since you'll be listening to your music out in the open (as opposed to within the acoustic confines of a car), high power is a must for clean, clear sound.
 Most marine receivers come with built-in 4-way amplifiers, but if you love it loud or just want to drown out the nautical background noise, you might want to consider adding an external marine amp to your system.

-Useful features: The days of the basic, one-trick CD player are long gone.
+The days of the basic, one-trick CD player are long gone.
 Today's marine receivers are every bit as powerful and feature-packed as their automotive cousins.
-Built-in Bluetooth® lets you stream music or make calls without taking your hand off the helm.
+Built-in Bluetooth® connectivity lets you stream music or make calls without taking your hand off the helm.
 SiriusXM satellite radio tuners let you enjoy your favorite music, sports and talk up to 200 miles offshore.
 And multiple USB and aux connections let you enjoy your entire music collection by plugging in an iPod®, thumb drive or MP3 player.
 Today's aftermarket marine receivers have everything you need to stay entertained at the dock and on the water.

-Expandability: If you have a larger system in mind, look for a marine receiver with multiple sets of preamp outputs.
+If you have a larger system in mind, look for a marine receiver with multiple sets of preamp outputs.
 That makes it easier to connect and control external amplifiers and subwoofers as you build your ultimate marine audio system.
-Many marine receivers are available with waterproof, wired remote controls.
+Many marine radios are available with waterproof, wired remote controls.
 These remotes allow you to mount the radio inside a watertight compartment if you need to, plus they give you and your passengers convenient control over what's playing.